 I have played board games my entire life.
 When I was very little, I was visiting my grandparents’ house and did NOT want to go home for whatever reason.
 In order to get me to go home, my grandfather bribed me with going to Albertsons and buying a game.
 That became a tradition…and I soon owned every game that Albertsons carried.

 I started playing “serious” games in 2012 and fell in love with the hobby.
 I’m so happy that I found this hobby, because not only has me closer to my best friend and husband, Edward, but it has also brought wonderful people into my life.
-Some of my best friends now have been brought to me from this hobby, and I consider myself lucky for it.

 My favorite types of games are worker placement and economic games.
 I'm the girl that will begin the day chuckin' dice in Roll for the Galaxy and then head into a game of 1880 China without batting an eye.